 Solving problems remotely and making critical team collaboration decisions often requires you to activate time management skills.

-For this case, ✅ TMetric is a perfect fit for tracking the work time of the team members.
-The same goes for marking the billed time, generating reports and integrating with multiple services developers use in work.
+For this case, ✅ TMetric is a perfect fit for tracking the work time of the developers team.
+The same goes for marking the billed time, generating reports, and integrating with multiple services developers use at work.

 Can Some Tasks Be Handled Automatically?